CQCL/pytket-docs/manual/manual_backend.rst

 With the wide variety of :py:class:`~pytket.backends.Backend` s available, they naturally have very different capabilities and limitations.
 The class is designed to open up this information so that it is easy to examine at runtime and make hardware-dependent choices as needed for maximum performance, whilst providing a basic abstract model that is easy for proof-of-concept testing.

-No :py:class:`~pytket.backends.Backend` s are currently provided with the core `pytket <https://tket.quantinuum.com/api-docs/>`_ package, but most extension modules will add simulators or devices from the given provider, such as the :py:class:`~pytket.extensions.qiskit.AerBackend` and :py:class:`~pytket.extensions.qiskit.IBMQBackend` with ``pytket-qiskit`` or the :py:class:`~pytket.extensions.QuantinuumBackend` with `pytket-quantinuum <https://tket.quantinuum.com/extensions/pytket-quantinuum/>`_.
+No :py:class:`~pytket.backends.Backend` s are currently provided with the core `pytket <https://tket.quantinuum.com/api-docs/>`_ package, but most extension modules will add simulators or devices from the given provider, such as the :py:class:`~pytket.extensions.qiskit.AerBackend` and :py:class:`~pytket.extensions.qiskit.IBMQBackend` with `pytket-qiskit <https://tket.quantinuum.com/extensions/pytket-qiskit/>`_ or the :py:class:`~pytket.extensions.quantinuum.QuantinuumBackend` with `pytket-quantinuum <https://tket.quantinuum.com/extensions/pytket-quantinuum/>`_.

 Backend Requirements
 --------------------